Quick answer

 Continuous Learning With MLOps-Enabled AI DSS

-This feature ensures models remain accurate, safe, and cost-effective as data and behavior shift thanks to automated pipelines, feature stores, experiment tracking, CI/CD for models, and real-time monitoring for drift, bias, and performance regression.
-MLOps turns promising experiments into dependable services with versioning, lineage, and rapid rollback.
+This feature ensures models remain accurate, safe, and cost-effective as data and human behavior shift thanks to automated pipelines, feature stores, reinforcement learning loops, experiment tracking, CI/CD for models, and real-time monitoring for drift, bias, and performance regression.
+MLOps turns promising experiments into dependable services, managing complex processes with versioning, lineage, and rapid rollback.
 Additionally, models are retrained when the world changes, outages are detected before they matter, and compliance is supported through auditable processes.
 As a result, companies can expect sustained ROI and lower risk.

 Industry Use Cases of an Artificial Intelligence Decision Support System